danielbodnar/awesome-stars/README.md

 - [kubesphere/kubesphere](https://github.com/kubesphere/kubesphere) - The container platform tailored for Kubernetes multi-cloud, datacenter, and edge management ⎈ 🖥 ☁️
 - [Trantect/DevOps-Tools](https://github.com/Trantect/DevOps-Tools) - You know some good tools for a smart company.

+## jetpack-compose

+- [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.

 ## jquery

 - [macbre/phantomas](https://github.com/macbre/phantomas) - Headless Chromium-based web performance metrics collector and monitoring tool